0xEdmundo/base-dapp-starter-kit/README.md

 Contributions are always welcome!
 Please create a Pull Request or open an Issue if you find any bugs.

 1. Fork the Project
-2. Create your Feature Branch
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

 ## License